algotrade-research/InstiFund/README.md

 ## Abstract
 Vietnamese open-end funds recently have seen significant growth in the number of people investing in them, especially after the introduction of [Fmarket](https://fmarket.vn).
 Their performances are very persuasive, with many funds having a return of 20-30% per year.
-In this project, I will use the VCBF open-end fund's financial portfolio to select stocks.
+In this project, I use the VCBF open-end fund's financial portfolio to select stocks.
 I believe that the fund's financial portfolio can be used as a good indicator for stock selection.
 Each month, a list of 3 highest scored stocks will be selected based on the fund's financial portfolio and the stocks' financial ratios.
 The stocks will be held for 1 month and then rebalanced.
 The performance of the strategy will be compared with the benchmark index (VN-Index) to evaluate its effectiveness.